jadhavlogin/React-Router-Child_Router/README.md

 - [Supported Browsers](#supported-browsers)

 ## React Router v4
    This will demostrate the use of Route, BrowserRouter, Switch, Link in React application.
-By using this we can make routing in react web application
+By using this we can make routing in react web application with Child Routers as well.

 ## Folder Structure